AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 restart your computer

-## step three: Download cmder for windows
+## Step three: Download cmder for windows
 https://github.com/cmderdev/cmder/releases/download/v1.3.14/cmder.zip

-## step four: run cmder as admin
+## Step four: run cmder as admin
 Open Cmder as admin.
 In Cmder, right-click on the toolbar, click 'New Console...', then check the 'Run as administrator' checkbox and click Start.
 You need to run Cmder as an administrator